bappabitjobs/CodeAnalysisUsingAI/README.md

 2. A Gemini API Key: Set as an environment variable (see Setup).

-3. Target Codebase: Your Java project files must be located at the path defined in config.py (e.g., E:\Code\SakilaProject_Local\SakilaProject).
+3. Target Codebase: Your Java project files must be located at the path defined in config.py (e.g., E:\Code\).

 Setup and Installation